yashsaxenaai/qa-testing-portfolio/selenium-automation-practice.md

 Personal QA Automation Practice Project.

-This project is created for learning and demonstrating basic Selenium automation concepts.
+This project is created for learning and practicing basic Selenium automation concepts.
 It does not represent professional project experience.